ESiWACE-S1/fesom2-accelerate/docs/refactoring.md

     - Two dimensional array, containing the two vertices of an edge.
 - edge_tri : *integer array*
     - Two dimensional array, containing the two vertices of an edge.
+- nod_in_elem2D : *integer array*
+    - Two dimensional array, containing the indices of the elements of which a node is surrounded.

 #### Levels (vertical layers)
 - nlevels : *integer array*